 Alternatively, you could store it in a refrigerator but its taste will definitely diminish the longer it stays refrigerated.

 Danwake (literarily translated as ‘son of beans’), is a delicacy well known in the northern part of Nigeria, mostly among the Hausa people.
-It dates back since time immemorial.
+It dates back to time immemorial.
 It is quite fast and easy to make.
 Some may choose to take it as a basic meal (breakfast, lunch, or dinner), and some as a dessert or casual meal.
 When well prepared, it’s delicious however you serve it.
 In this article, I will be teaching you how to make this delicious Northern Nigerian cuisine.

 Let’s go straight into it!